moment/luxon/docs/zones.md

 ## Terminology

 Bear with me here.
-Time zones are pain in the ass.
+Time zones are a pain in the ass.
 Luxon has lots of tools to deal with them, but there's no getting around the fact that they're complicated.
 The terminology for time zones and offsets isn't well-established.
 But let's try to impose some order:

 1. An **offset** is a difference between the local time and the UTC time, such as +5 (hours) or -12:30.
 They may be expressed directly in minutes, or in hours, or in a combination of minutes and hours.
 Here we'll use hours.
 1. A **time zone** is a set of rules, associated with a geographical location, that determines the local offset from UTC at any given time.
 The best way to identify a zone is by its IANA string, such as "America/New_York".
 That zone says something to the effect of "The offset is -5, except between March and November, when it's -4".